Treatment of rib pain is usually straightforward unless associated with trauma or costochondritis.

 Restricted ease of breathing I feel like the stiffness in my thoracic and cervical spine prevent me from taking a deep breath ever, and that I have …

-Severe pain after "fill in" chiro adjustment Not rated yet
+Middle back pain after a chiropractic visit.
+Not rated yet

 Excruciating Pain, burning and my arms and face and neck going numb Not rated yet